This is a guest post by Nico, a fellow digital nomad who’s spent enough time living in Bali to be able to show us around.

-For a digital nomad the Internet speed is directly proportional to your happiness.
+For a digital nomad living in Bali the internet speed is directly proportional to your happiness.
 Just in case you doubt me, here is a graph I found from a study on Internet nomads just published by a group of Harvard PHD students.

 The good news is that Bali passes the Netflix test.
 You can stream video, run webinars and upload content to your website without any issue.
 You’ll find that pretty much every villa, hotel, cafe and restaurant has a Wi-Fi connection so you can work from anywhere.

-I’d recommend picking up a local SIM card while you’re staying in Bali.
+I’d recommend picking up a local SIM card while you’re living in Bali.

 There are two main providers; XL and Telkomsel.
 You can buy a SIM card pretty much anywhere.
 You’ll need to ask a local to register the card for you (the cashier will normally do it if you ask nicely).